Shiva Shambho: Teaching

 These teachings address the practices needed to gradually increase the flow of energy that circulates through the body's network of energy channels, so as to naturally activate the spiritual faculties of the practitioner, thus eventually producing in him the same awakened state described above.
 The energy practices that Shiva recommends are mostly psychophysical breathing exercises or Pranayama, and sexual transmutation.

-Casa de los Cuatro Rumbos
+Shiva's Garden

-In 2014, Shiva founded the ashram Casa de los Cuatro Rumbos (House of the Four Directions), near the city of Atlixco.
-There he teaches courses and workshops, and hosts spiritual retreats.
+From 2014 to 2020, Shiva taught courses, workshops, and spiritual retreats in Huaquechula, Puebla, Mexico.
+Since 2022, he has been doing so at “Shiva's Garden” in the city of Cholula.